Don Marshall (actor): 1970s

 Marshall was subsequently cast in the role of Dr. Fred Williams in the science-fiction horror exploitation film The Thing with Two Heads (1972), which starred Ray Milland and Rosey Grier.
 This was a tale about a wealthy and racist white man who has his head transplanted onto the body of a black prisoner from death row.
 In 1974, he was cast in Uptown Saturday Night as Slim's Henchman.
 In 1976, he played the part of Captain Colter in an episode of The Bionic Woman, and in 1979 he was in a two-part episode of Buck Rogers in the 25th Century as Julio.
 From 1978 to 1980, Marshall was in three episodes of The Incredible Hulk.

 1980–2016

 In the 1980s, Marshall had few roles, appearing occasionally in episodes of Little House on the Prairie as Caleb Ledoux, as Doctor Jim Blair in Finder of Lost Loves, and as Senator Ed Lawrence in Capitol.
 In 1992, he played the concierge in Paul Schneider's made-for-TV-movie Highway Heartbreaker.
 Marshall often stated that he was proud of his work on Little House.
 In 2011, he was in Pioneers of Television as Pvt.
 Ernest Cameron in archival footage from the episode titled "To Set It Right" in 1964's The Lieutenant for PBS.

 After he retired from acting, Marshall set up his own company called DJM Productions, Inc., which produced television commercials and documentary films.
-He was popular with Star Trek fans, as he was a Star Trek convention regular.